OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-implement-failover.md

         private static IJob GetJob(CloudMediaContext context, string jobId) {
-            // Use a Linq select query to get an updated
+            // Use a Linq select query tooget an updated
             // reference by Id.
             var jobInstance =
                 from j in context.Jobs
                 where j.Id == jobId
                 select j;

-            // Return the job reference as an Ijob.
+            // Return hello job reference as an Ijob.
             IJob job = jobInstance.FirstOrDefault();

             return job;